 Baked macaroni and cheese is quite often dry.
-That is a funtion of the cheeses most often being used.
-Whether it's cheddar, Jack or Colby, it will dry out as it sits and most often is dry out of the oven.
+That is a function of the cheeses being used more than the amount of liquid in the cheese sauce.
+Whether it's cheddar, Jack or Colby, it will dry out as it sits and most often is dry right out of the oven.
 So after some experimentation, I found that the addition of Velveeta fixes that and does not really alter the flavor.
 And it is even moist reheating the leftovers the next day.
 Perfect!
+I know, I know, but Velveeta?
+Yes.

 Let's be serious, this is not a gourmet dish.
 Some people will put lobster in it to make it more upscale but to me that just seems like a waste of perfectly good lobster meat.
 But as I have said many times, if you like it, go for it.
 However, you can make this dish interesting by changing up the cheeses.
 Check out the Make It Mine section after the recipe to see some recommendations.